karthikq/giphyApi/README.md

 # Giphy App

-Giphy Api was used to fetch the gifs and stickers .
+Giphy Api was used to fetch the gifs and stickers for free .